kata198/python-cllist/docs/index.rst

    .. method:: extendleft(iterable)

       Append elements from *iterable* to the left side of the list.
-      Note that elements will be appended in reversed order.

       This method has O(n) complexity (in the size of *iterable*).